linhhonblade/OdooTraining/ShareToLearn/W4-Thread&Process/W4-Thread&Process.md

 - Multiprocessing is enabled by configuring `a non-zero number of worker processes`
 - In multiprocessing, a dedicated LiveChat worker is automatically started and listening on the `longpolling port` but the client will not connect to it.

+## The Odoo workers

+**What would happend to Odoo without workers?**

+- `--workers <count>`: if `<count>` is not 0 (the default), enables multiprocessing and sets up the specified number of HTTP workers (sub-processes processing HTTP and RPC requests).
+- The `workers number` is different between self-hosted and `Odoo.sh`
+- For Odoo.SH a "worker" is actually a multi-threaded task queue

+## The Odoo workers

+- 6 or 8 is a minimum, even if you don't have enough CPUs - *Odony*
+- `2 x num_cpus + 1`

+## The Odoo workers

+- For multi-processing mode, this is in addition to the HTTP worker processes.

+- The real limit to the number of workers is the RAM, not the CPUs

+- `--limit-memory-hard`: Hard limit on virtual memory, any worker exceeding the limit will be immediately killed without waiting for the end of the current request processing.

+- `--limit-memory-soft`: Maximum allowed virtual memory per worker.
+If the limit is exceeded, the worker is killed and recycled at the end of the current request.

+- `--max-cron-threads`: number of workers dedicated to **cron** jobs.
+Defaults to 2.
+The workers are threads in multi-threading mode and processes in multi-processing mode.
+- `--no-http`: do not start the HTTP or long-polling workers (may still start `cron` workers)

+## Notice when in debug

+- Run the server with `--workers=0` to avoid multiprocessing issues that can cause the same breakpoint to be reached twice in two different processes
+- Run the server with `--max-cron-threads=0` to disable the processing of `ir.cron` periodic tasks, which may otherwise trigger while you are stepping through the method, which product unwanted log and side effects